-Time Machine is a default Apple utility that is intended to prevent loss of files and system damage.
-When you use Time Machine by default, you will be able to restore the state of your system which you had an hour ago – files, data and settings.
+Time Machine is a default Apple utility that is intended to prevent the loss of files and system damage.
+When you use Time Machine by default, you will be able to restore the state of your system that you had an hour ago – files, data and settings.

 So how to use Time Machine on a Mac?

 Using Time Machine on Mac is really simple.

 - Run the application from Launchpad or find Time Machine in System Preferences.
 You will see the following window: